 Bimini consists of two main islands — North Bimini Island and South Bimini Island — and numerous cays.
 The history of Bimini is as fascinating as the islands themselves.
-Just 50 miles from the United States, they served as a convenient offshore speakeasy and liquor store during prohibition.
-Rumrunners used to store their stash on the nearby shores.
-And speaking of rum, Ernest Hemingway called Bimini his summer home.
-Jimmy Buffett spent time here while writing his book, and Martin Luther King, Jr. even composed parts of his Nobel Peace Prize acceptance speech while sailing with local boat builder, Ansil, who still lives on the islands today.
+Famed explorer, Ponce de León, was allegedly lured here in the early 1500s in search of the 'Fountain of Youth, and a site still bears that name today.
+Located just 50 miles from the United States, the islands served as a convenient offshore speakeasy and liquor store during the prohibition era.
+Rumrunners used to store their stash on the shores and in the S.S.
+Sapona, now a wreck in the water.
+And speaking of rum, Ernest Hemingway called Bimini his summer home and Jimmy Buffett spent time here while writing his book.
+Also of note, Dr. Martin Luther King, Jr. visited the island in 1968 and composed parts of his Nobel Peace Prize acceptance speech while sailing with local boat builder, Ansil Saunders.

-Ernest Hemingway is closely tied to Bimini’s history, because he led the way for fishermen who pilot their own boats across the Gulf Stream from Florida to follow in his footsteps, and pit themselves against some of the world’s feistiest game fish and each other.
+He is closely tied to Bimini’s history because, following in his footsteps, fishermen continue to pilot their own boats across the Gulf Stream from Florida and battle some of the world’s feistiest game fish and each other.